-The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 Introduction to bookkeeping and accountingLearn about the essential numerical skills required for accounting and bookkeeping.
 This free...
 Try: Introduction to bookkeeping and accounting now

 - Current section: Introduction

 - Learning outcomes

 - 1 Introduction: a picture of emotion